Esmond Venner Keogh: Cancer

 Skin cancer was another cancer that was amenable to early detection and action.
 Keogh co-wrote a paper on the subject, but the Anti-Cancer Council only commenced major public awareness campaigns in the 1970s.
 However a killer that attracted Keogh's attention was lung cancer.
 The connection between smoking and lung cancer had been noted and documented in the early 1950s.
-Keogh wrote an editorial warning against smoking in the Anti-Cancer Council's organ, Cancer News, in 1963, and a education programs aimed at children began the following year.
+Keogh wrote an editorial warning against smoking in the Anti-Cancer Council's organ, Cancer News, in 1963, and an education programs aimed at children began the following year.
 A member of the public wrote in to Keogh saying that many shopkeepers were unaware that it was illegal to sell cigarettes to children, and that perhaps warning labels should be placed on the packets.
 Keogh felt that this was a good idea, and wrote to the Department of Health.
 It would take many years, but this would be adopted.
 During his time on the Anti-Cancer Council lung cancer rates doubled.
 He felt partly responsible, because cigarettes had been provided free to the soldiers during the war.
 He fought for cancer to be considered a military service-related disability.
 Keogh retired in May 1968.